akrish4/Learn-By-Write/README.md

 * Star the repository.
 * Fork it.
 * Make Changes.
-* Make a PR.
-And now you are ready to contribute.

 ### How to Contribute to this repository
 * Fork the repository (Click the Fork button in the top right of this page, click your Profile Image)